rbrynteson/theargylemvp/_posts/2019-06-24-why-not-move.md

 This is the hardest group for Microsoft to handle.
 Customers who pick these items are more than likely adverse to the cloud or it simply doesn't make sense.
 For example, I know LOTS of organizations that either just finished or are still in their migration to SfB from a legacy phone system.
 To ask those customers to make another telephony change this fast is asking way too much.

-At CommsvNext I recall hearing a MS employee say that they believe phone systems are replaced every 3 to 5 years.
-I also did a spit-take across the table.
-Organizations are coming from a world of 20 to 30 years with a PBX.
-SfB was an adjustment because it was software that we continued to updated with new features.
-To say an organization is on a 3 to 5 year cycle for their PBX is pretty funny.

 ### Group 2

 - Still needs on-premises sbc/hardware for analog support